Imtiyaj5791/DevOps-Journey/Week-Challeneg/Day00.md

 During the first three years, my responsibilities were mainly focused on Linux and AWS operations, including infrastructure monitoring, server administration, troubleshooting, incident management, and maintaining system availability and performance.

-I have worked with AWS services such as EC2, S3, IAM, VPC, EBS, CloudWatch, Load Balancer, and Auto Scaling.
+After that, my responsibilities gradually moved towards the DevOps and Cloud domain.
+In DevOps, I have worked with Git and Jenkins for version control and CI/CD automation.
+I have hands-on experience with Docker and Kubernetes for containerization and application deployments, and Terraform for Infrastructure as Code and AWS infrastructure provisioning.
+I have also worked with Prometheus and Grafana for monitoring and alerting.

-Over the last two years, my responsibilities have gradually moved towards DevOps.
-I have been involved in DevOps-related activities such as automation, CI/CD, infrastructure as code, containerization, and deployment processes.
-I have worked with tools such as Git, Jenkins, Docker, Terraform, and Kubernetes as part of these responsibilities and hands-on implementations.
+On the cloud side, I primarily work with AWS services such as EC2, VPC, S3, IAM, Load Balancer, Auto Scaling, CloudWatch, ECR, and EKS, along with other related services.

 I have also been involved in coordinating with different teams, such as development, database, networking, and security teams, for troubleshooting issues, supporting deployments, and ensuring smooth application and infrastructure operations.